 1. Stay at home if you are not feeling well.
 If you are sick, you should stay at home.
 Do not touch your face, and cough or sneeze into tissue or your elbow — not into the air or your open hand.
 Contain your microdroplets as much as possible.

 2. Talk less and quietly onboard public transit.
 You release microdroplets whenever you speak, especially when you talk loudly and yell.

 3. Wear a face mask or covering.
-As recommended by BC’s provincial health officer, you are urged to wear a face mask or covering while making a trip on public transit.
+As of August 24, you are required to wear a face mask or covering while making a trip on public transit.
 This protects both yourself and others from potential coronavirus-carrying microdroplets, and they are an added tool given that proper physical distancing will not always be possible, especially when ridership begins to increase.
 For those who want to look the part, over the coming weeks reusable, TransLink-branded face masks will be made available online.

 4. Avoid rush hour; travel during non-peak times when there are less people.
 Yes, there is still a peak rush on public transit, when it is more crowded.
 According to TransLink, these are the peak periods for ridership: 5:30 am to 8 am and 2 pm to 6 pm on weekdays; 6:30 am to 8 am and 2 pm to 6:45 pm on Saturdays; and 7 am to 8 am and 1:30 pm to 4:30 pm on Sundays.

 5. Allow for extra travel time.
 Wait for the next bus or train if it is too full.
 Some service levels have been adjusted due to the change in demand.
 Account for a possible longer travel time if your bus or train is “too full” and you want to wait for the next one.

 6. Be patient, respect other passengers and drivers, and pay your fare.
 We are all in this together.
 Be considerate; treat others like how you would like to be treated.